OsvaldoBecker/Unity3D-ProjectVR/README.md

 - OpenGL ES 3.1 or higher
 - Android 7.0 or higher
 - Processor architecture ARMv7 or ARM64
-- Powerful or relatively powerful smartphone (due to the big scenery in VR)
+- Smartphone with performance similar to the Galaxy S20FE SM-G780G (due to the big scenario in VR, to be optimized soon)
 - VR headset to attach the smartphone